 You can quickly and easily analyze a patent portfolio and ensure a lasting business growth strategy.
 Read more to learn how to dissect your patent portfolio or that of your competitor, and then identify available opportunities and vulnerabilities in your portfolio.

 Mapping patent portfolios can provide highly sought-after insight into where a company is innovating and investing.
-Comparing competitors’ portfolios can be a daunting and complex task, but InnovationQ Plus allows you to quickly contrast two companies’ patent portfolios, glean helpful information, and draw conclusions.
+Comparing competitors’ portfolios can be a daunting and complex task, but InnovationQ Plus® allows you to quickly contrast two companies’ patent portfolios, glean helpful information, and draw conclusions.
 You can identify differences between where one company is developing technology and the other is not.

 There are many things you may learn from mapping two companies’ patent portfolios together.
 Where documents from both companies are very close or on top of each other in the map may be of interest as potential infringement.
-Learn about if a company is shifting focus or expanding into new technology, based on their patent applications.
+You can also identify if a company is shifting focus or expanding into new technology, based on their patent applications.
 You may even evaluate two companies to see how well their patent portfolios complement each other, prior to a merger or acquisition.